-- being primarily responsible for making recommendations to the Board on the appointment, re-appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and any questions of its resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards; - developing and implementing policy on engaging external auditors to supply non-audit services; - monitoring integrity of the Group's financial statements and annual report and accounts, interim report and reviewing significant financial reporting judgements contained therein; - reviewing the Group's financial and accounting policies and practices, financial controls, internal control and risk management systems; - discussing the risk management and internal control systems with management to ensure that management has performed its duty to have effective systems;
+- being primarily responsible for making recommendations to the Board on the appointment, re-appointment and removal of the external auditor, and approving the remuneration and terms of engagement of the external auditor, and any questions of its resignation or dismissal; - reviewing and monitoring the external auditor's independence and objectivity and the effectiveness of the audit process in accordance with applicable standards; - developing and implementing policy on engaging external auditor to supply non-audit services; - monitoring integrity of the Group's financial statements and annual report and accounts, interim report and reviewing significant financial reporting judgements contained therein; - reviewing the Group's financial and accounting policies and practices, financial controls, internal control and risk management systems; - discussing the risk management and internal control systems with management to ensure that management has performed its duty to have effective systems;

-- ensuring co-ordination between the internal and external auditors, and ensuring that the internal audit function is adequately resourced and has appropriate standing within the Group, and reviewing and monitoring its effectiveness; and - establishing a whistle-blowing mechanism for employees to raise concerns, in confidence, with the Audit Committee about possible improprieties in any matter related to the Group.
+- ensuring co-ordination between the internal and external auditor, and ensuring that the internal audit function is adequately resourced and has appropriate standing within the Group, and reviewing and monitoring its effectiveness; - establishing a whistle-blowing mechanism for employees to raise concerns, in confidence, with the Audit Committee about possible improprieties in any matter related to the Group; - establishing a whistle-blowing mechanism for employees; - ensuring the establishment of policy(ies) and system(s) that promote and support anti-corruption laws and regulations; and - reviewing any transaction between the Company (including its subsidiaries) and the directors, or any interest associated with the directors, and to ensure the structure and the terms of the transactions comply with the law and are appropriately disclosed.

-The Audit Committee held four meetings during the year ended 31 March 2023 to perform the following work:
+The Audit Committee held four meetings during the year ended 31 March 2024 to perform the following work:

-- reviewed and approved the interim and final results, financial statements, announcements and reports of the Group; - reviewed with the external auditors the significant financial reporting and accounting matters; - approved the remuneration of the external auditors; - reviewed the risk management and internal control review reports prepared by the internal auditors and discussed with management the reports' findings and recommendations on the Group's operations and corporate activities; - reviewed the significant accounting policies of the Group with the management and the external auditors; - reviewed the amounts and adequacy of internal control procedures of continuing connected transactions and other connected transactions of the Group; - reviewed and approved the Group's enterprise risk management systems and documents prepared by the management; and - considered and approved the engagement of the outsourced internal auditors for the next three financial years.
+- reviewed and approved the interim and final results, financial statements, announcements and reports of the Group; - reviewed with the external auditor the significant financial reporting and accounting matters; - approved the remuneration of the external auditor; - reviewed the risk management and internal control review reports prepared by the internal auditor and discussed with management the reports' findings and recommendations on the Group's operations and corporate activities; - reviewed the significant accounting policies of the Group with the management and the external auditor; - reviewed the amounts and adequacy of internal control procedures of continuing connected transactions and other transactions between the Group and the Directors; - reviewed and approved the Group's enterprise risk management systems and documents prepared by the management; - considered and recommended the amendments to the terms of reference of the audit committee; and considered and recommended the amendments to the Connected Transactions Approval Procedures of the Group.